My Favourite Beaches 'Near Me' Penbryn Beach (National Trust)

 If you’ve stayed with us at Top of the Woods, you’ll know I’m a bit obsessed with woodlands and waterfalls!
 One of the things I love most about Penbryn is the beautiful woodland walk leading down to the beach, complete with a huge waterfall that once powered an old watermill further up the valley.

-Head north from Penbryn, and you’ll reach Llangrannog Beach, about 1.5 miles (2.5 km) away.
+Head north from Penbryn, and you’ll reach Llangrannog Beach, just about 1.5 miles (2.5 km) away.
 Llangrannog is a picturesque seaside village with a sandy beach nestled between cliffs and a beach sauna (though check ahead to see if it’s open!).
-The walk itself is a treat, with stunning cliff top views that are well worth the effort, even if some sections are steep.
+The walk itself is a treat, with stunning cliff-top views that are well worth the effort, even if some sections are steep.
 Whether you’re stopping for a swim, a coffee, or just soaking up the atmosphere, Llangrannog is a must-visit on this stretch of the coast.

 3. Doubles in Size at Low Tide